 Some relationships really do lack the sexual tension that characterizes a typical affair.
-People joke about having a “work wife” – someone they spend a lot of time with, but aren’t involved with romantically.
+People joke about having a “work wife” – someone who they spend a lot of time with but aren’t romantically interested in.
 Sometimes those relationships are truly platonic.

-After all, just because you spend a lot of time working with someone doesn’t mean that you are having “A Relationship” with them.
+After all, just because you spend a lot of time working with someone doesn’t mean that you are having an affair with them.

 What makes the difference between a working relationship and an affair is the lack of ANY of the three factors Esther Perel has identified as characterizing infidelity.

-The spouse in the working relationship isn’t hiding any part of that relationship from his/her spouse.
-S/he is not sending furtive texts to their “work buddy” in the middle of the night.
+That means that the spouse in the working relationship isn’t hiding any part of that relationship from his/her spouse.
+S/he is not sending furtive texts to his/her “work buddy” in the middle of the night.
 S/he is not sharing personal secrets and long-held dreams with their co-worker instead of with their spouse.